Arthur Kennedy

-John Arthur Kennedy (February 17, 1914 – January 5, 1990) was an American stage and film actor known for his versatility in supporting film roles and his ability to create "an exceptional honesty and naturalness on stage", especially in the original casts of Arthur Miller plays on Broadway.
-He won the 1949 Tony Award for Best Featured Actor in a Play for Miller's Death of a Salesman.
-He also won the Golden Globe for Best Supporting Actor for the 1955 film Trial, and was a five-time Academy Award nominee.
+John Arthur Kennedy (February 17, 1914 – January 5, 1990) was an American actor, known for his versatility in supporting film roles and his ability to create "an exceptional honesty and naturalness on stage", especially in the original casts of Arthur Miller plays on Broadway.

+Over his career, Kennedy was nominated for five Academy Awards (four for Best Supporting Actor, once for Best Actor).
+He won the 1949 Tony Award for Best Featured Actor in a Play for Miller's Death of a Salesman, and the Golden Globe for Best Supporting Actor for the 1955 film Trial.

 Early life and education

 Kennedy was born on February 17, 1914, in Worcester, Massachusetts, the son of Helen (née Thompson) and John Timothy "J.T."
 Kennedy, a dentist.
 He attended South High School, Worcester, and graduated from Worcester Academy.
 He studied drama at the Carnegie Institute of Technology in Pittsburgh, Pennsylvania, graduating with a B.A. in 1934.

 Career

 Kennedy moved to New York City and, billed as John Kennedy, joined the Group Theatre.
 He then toured with a classical repertory company.
 In September 1937, he made his Broadway debut as Bushy in Maurice Evans' Richard II at the St. James Theatre.
 In 1939 he played Sir Richard Vernon in Evans' Henry IV, Part 1.

 Kennedy's first film role was of James Cagney's younger brother in City for Conquest in 1940.
 He appeared in many Western films and police dramas.

 Kennedy appeared in many notable films from the early 1940s through mid-1960s, including High Sierra, Champion, They Died with Their Boots On, The Glass Menagerie, The Desperate Hours, Trial, Peyton Place, Some Came Running, A Summer Place, Elmer Gantry, The Man from Laramie, Barabbas, Lawrence of Arabia, Nevada Smith and Fantastic Voyage.

 Of Kennedy's film work, he is perhaps best-remembered for his collaborations with director Anthony Mann and co-star James Stewart on Bend of the River (1952) and The Man from Laramie (1955), in both of which he played sympathetic villains.

 He also enjoyed a distinguished stage career over the same period, receiving a Tony Award for his role of Biff Loman in Arthur Miller's Death of a Salesman (1949).
 He inaugurated three other major characters in Miller plays: Chris Keller in All My Sons (1947), John Proctor in The Crucible (1953) and Walter Franz in The Price (1968).
 In 1961 he played the title role in Becket, opposite Laurence Olivier as Henry II.

 On February 5, 1959, Kennedy appeared on the episode "Make It Look Good" of CBS's Dick Powell's Zane Grey Theatre.

 In 1974, Kennedy was a regular on the short-lived ABC police drama Nakia, as Sheriff Sam Jericho.